codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 Docker images are one of the central concepts in Codefresh pipelines as everything revolves around them.
 Powerful Codefresh pipelines can be created by using Docker images as build tools, so it is perfectly normal if you manage a large number of images which are not strictly packaged applications.
 You may create Docker images that contain building or deployment tools and are used as part of the build process instead of the build result.

 For the purposes of this tutorial we will push our sample application to [DockerHub](https://cloud.docker.com/) which is the free public Docker hosting from Docker Inc. You need to create a free account with the service first and note down your username and password.
+In your own projects you can use any other [external registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) you wish.

-Once you create your Docker Cloud account, go to your Account Configuration, by clicking on *Configuration* on the left sidebar.
-Then open the *Integration* tab and click the *Add Registry* button.
+Once you create your Docker Cloud account, go to your Account Configuration, by clicking on *Integrations* on the left sidebar.
+Then open the *Integration* tab and click the *Configure* button next to *Docker Registry*.
+Finally click the *Add Registry* drop-down menu and select *Docker Hub*.

 {% include
 image.html